top of page

 Lab Members

-Breana Channer is a 5th year MD/PhD student at Drexel University College of Medicine in the Pharmacology and Physiology PhD program.
+Breana Channer is a 6th year MD/PhD candidate at Drexel University College of Medicine in the Pharmacology and Physiology PhD program.
 Breana joined the lab in May 2021 for the PhD portion of her degree.
 Her project focuses on defining the inflammatory impact of dopamine on myeloid cells from different organ compartments in the presence or absence of HIV.
 She is currently examining the impact of dopamine on activation of the NF-kB pathway using high content image analysis, as well as defining the signaling pathways driving these changes.
 Additionally, she is examining how changes in macrophage culture conditions can alter inflammatory activity and the response to dopamine.

 1581038566278.jpeg